lborg019/alain.xyz/portfolio/blog/designing-a-cpp-library-2017/index.md

 1. **Module Systems** - Traditionally, packages were managed manually with CMake, however the C++ package manager [Conan](https://conan.io) seems to be gaining traction.

-2. **Unit Testing** - Setting up your project for unit testing on continuous integration solutions like Travis CI.
+2. **Testing** - Setting up your project for unit testing on continuous integration solutions like Travis CI.

 3. **Cross Platform Compilation** - Architect your library to work on Windows, Mac, Linux, Android, iOS, and even platforms like game consoles, and compile binaries for each platform.